akoerner/distance_running/sections/personal_history.md

 Physical activity as an important component to my life begin around the age of
 10. I was an awkward and overweight redhead that experienced extreme bullying.
 Around this time I was guided into the sport of collegiate wrestling.
-Wrestling and, in turn, physical activity begin as toot leveraged to fit in.
+Wrestling and, in turn, physical activity begin as tool that I leveraged to fit in.
 I lost weight, gained personal confidence, and was clearly able recognized the obvious and immediate benefits of physical activity; generally, my life was improved.
 Transitioning into high school my motivations surrounding physical activity